 Carnival rides are usually considered to be sketchy looking, shaky, and look as though they might uproot and fall over.
 As far as the rides themselves, mobile rides, statistics show that more emergency visits result from amusement park rides as opposed to carnival rides.

 However, carnivals have a short season, compared to amusement parks.
 Amusement parks usually open earlier is the year and stay open later than do carnivals, which have down time even during the season, for set up and take down.
 This being said, it is reported that about four people die every year from carnival rides, and one out of the four being a worker.
 One year, for example, 3,000 people were sent to the hospital for carnival ride injuries and 7,000 were sent for amusement park ride injuries.

 It is best to be cautious and aware of safety hazards at both amusement parks and carnivals or fairs.
 Both have workers who may be working long hours, and may be tired and dehydrated.
 Before you put yourself or your child on a ride of any kind, observe the operator, and the rules and regulations of the ride.
 If you notice a ride operator drifting off, chatting while working, or just not paying attention; report it to the park manager.

 Also, make sure that your children are aware of the rules and follow them.
 If the ride rules say to not carry any objects onto the ride with you and keep all arms and legs inside, make sure your child follows these rules.
 If you do not think that your child can follow the rules of the ride, go with them or maybe choose a different activity to do at the park.

-If you or someone you know has been injured at a carnival, fair, or amusement park; call and speak to an attorney immediately and see if we can help assist you into getting the help you need.
+If you or someone you know has been injured at a carnival, fair, or amusement park, call and speak to an attorney immediately and see if we can help assist you in getting the help you need.